Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 7. Scroll through the list to find the individual and click on the ADC number to see detailed information about the inmate including charges, location, and disciplinary actions while in prison or on supervision.

-How To Check If You or Someone Else Has A Warrant In Arizona (Conducting an AZ Warrant Search)
+How To Check if You or Someone Else Is Wanted in Arizona (Conducting an AZ Warrant Search)

 A search for active warrants can typically be done at the local law enforcement website; however, not every department publishes active warrants.
 Some courts will also publish warrant lists or have search portals to see if someone has an active warrant.

 Mohave County Courthouse has an online portal to do a name-based warrant search for that county.
-This lists warrants for both superior and municipal courts in that area.
+This lists warrants for both superior and municipal courts in that area.9

 A screenshot from Mohave county Arizona websites' sheriff most wanted list page.